Young adults who started vaping as teens still can't shake the habit

 G Kumar's vaping addiction peaked in college at the University of Colorado, when flavored, disposable vapes were taking off.

 The disposables would have more than a thousand puffs in them.
-"I'd go through, let's say, 1,200 puffs in a week," said Kumar, who goes by they/them pronouns.
+"I'd go through, let's say, 1,200 puffs in a week," said Kumar, who uses they/them pronouns.

 Vaping became a crutch.
 Like losing a cell phone, losing a vape pen would set off a mad scramble.
 "It needs to be right next to my head when I fall asleep at night and then in the morning I have to thrash through the sheets and pick it up and find it," Kumar recalled.